broady/tygor/SPEC.md

-# Specification: tygorpc
+# Specification: tygor

 ## 1. Introduction

-This document specifies the architecture and implementation requirements for **tygorpc** (`github.com/broady/tygorpc`), a code-first Remote Procedure Call system designed for Go backends and TypeScript frontends.
+This document specifies the architecture and implementation requirements for **tygor** (`github.com/broady/tygor`), a code-first Remote Procedure Call system designed for Go backends and TypeScript frontends.
 The system MUST utilize Go structs as the single source of truth, leveraging Go Generics for type safety and `sqlc` for database interactions.

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119.